Presidency of Nicolás Maduro: Israel and Palestine

 In December 2017, Maduro was invited as the special honorary guest at the Extraordinary Summit of the OIC (Organisation of Islamic Cooperation) in Istanbul, Turkey with the main issue being to unify the response of the Muslim world to the US embassy move to Jerusalem, which Maduro called a "colonial act."

+Syria

+Nicolás Maduro expressed support for the government of Bashar al-Assad in Syria on numerous occasions, opposing intervention in the country.

 International organizations

-Declaración de Panamá
+UN

+UN High Commissioner for Human Rights Michelle Bachelet led an investigation into Maduro's government that led to the dismantling of the FAES.

+BRICS

+The government of Nicolás Maduro intended for Venezuela to join the BRICS.
+In 2024 Brazil vetoed Venezuela's entry into BRICS after Venezuela refused to publish electoral tally sheets from the 2024 elections amid opposition allegations of electoral fraud.
+This was criticised by Maduro's government.

+OAS

+Minutes after Nicolás Maduro was sworn in, the Organization of American States, in an extraordinary meeting of its Permanent Council, approved a resolution declaring Maduro illegitimate as president of Venezuela and urging that new elections be called.

+Declaration of Panama

-On 6 April 2015, twenty-five (25) ex-presidents issued a Declaración de Panamá, a statement denouncing the VII Cumbre de las Américas, what they called "democratic alteration" in Venezuela, promoted by the government of Nicolas Maduro.
+On 6 April 2015, twenty-five (25) ex-presidents issued a Declaración de Panamá (Declaration of Panama), a statement denouncing the VII Cumbre de las Américas, what they called "democratic alteration" in Venezuela, promoted by the government of Nicolas Maduro.
 The statement calls for the immediate release of "political prisoners" in Venezuela.
 Among the former heads of government that have called for improvements in Venezuela are: Jorge Quiroga (Bolivia); Sebastián Piñera (Chile): Andrés Pastrana, Álvaro Uribe and Belisario Betancur (Colombia); Miguel Ángel Rodríguez, Rafael Ángel Calderón Guardia, Laura Chinchilla, Óscar Arias, Luis Alberto Monge (Costa Rica), Osvaldo Hurtado (Ecuador); Alfredo Cristiani and Armando Calderón (EL Salvador); José María Aznar (Spain); Felipe Calderón and Vicente Fox (México), Mireya Moscoso (Panamá), Alejandro Toledo (Perú) and Luis Alberto Lacalle (Uruguay).